 Offering advice on which routes to take during which time of the year, avitourism has become a largely interactive industry, making it easier for birders to experience a successful birding vacation.
 Birding tour operators and community bird guides can increase the chances of spotting rare species as numerous monitoring and research have taken place in the region.

 Local birders have the great advantage of joining the various nationwide bird clubs and make their contribution to the conservation of these wonderful species.

 A Promising Partnership

-BirdLife South Africa, in conjunction with mining giant Rio Tinto, is hoping to help create a Kruger to Canyon birding route that can be linked up with a proposed route in Nyslvlei and the existing Soutpansberg-Limpopo and Capricorn-Letaba routes.
+BirdLife South Africa, in conjunction with mining giant Rio Tinto, initiated the idea with the hope of creating a Kruger to Canyon birding route that can be linked up with a proposed route in Nyslvlei and the existing Soutpansberg-Limpopo and Capricorn-Letaba routes.

 The average birder on the Zululand Birding Route spends about R700 per day, and the attractions of Limpopo's bird life are not to be scorned.
-Last year the Soutpansberg Birding Route sold 80,000 bed nights in the region, and a network of birding routes around the province has potential to turn the area into a mecca for international birders.
+In a single year, the Soutpansberg Birding Route sold 80,000 bed nights in the region, and a network of birding routes around the province has potential to turn the area into a mecca for international birders.

 Duncan Pritchard, who is spearheading the initiative for BirdLife, is hoping to get as many stakeholders involved as possible.
-Successful birding routes rely on four things – good birding sites, resources like a website, maps and checklists, birder-friendly accommodation and guides.
+Successful birding routes rely on four things – good birding sites, resources (such as a website, maps and checklists), birder-friendly accommodation and guides

 While birder-friendly accommodation is a must, one of the project's goals is to help train previously disadvantaged individuals to become bird guides.
 Through these local bird guides, communities often get a better appreciation of the value of their resources and are more willing to help conserve birding spots as they are deriving benefit from them.